hardin47/website/Math150/Notes/05-log.md

 #### Forward Stepwise Selection {-}
 This method follows in the same way as Forward Regression, but as each new variable enters the model, we check to see if any of the variables already in the model can now be removed.
 This is done by specifying two values, $\alpha_e$ as the $\alpha$ level needed to **enter** the model, and $\alpha_l$ as the $\alpha$ level needed to **leave** the model.
-We require that $\alpha_e<\alpha_l$, otherwise, our algorithm could cycle, we add a variable, then immediately decide to delete it, continuing ad infinitum.
+We require that $\alpha_e<\alpha_l,$ otherwise, our algorithm could cycle, we add a variable, then immediately decide to delete it, continuing ad infinitum.
 This is bad.

-1. We start with the empty model, and add the best predictor, assuming the p-value associated with it is smaller than $\alpha_e$.
+1. We start with the empty model, and add the best predictor, assuming the p-value associated with it is smaller than $\alpha_e.$
-2. Now, we find the best of the remaining variables, and add it if the p-value is smaller than $\alpha_e$.
-If we add it, we also check to see if the first variable can be dropped, by calculating the p-value associated with it (which is different from the first time, because now there are two variables in the model).
-If its p-value is greater than $\alpha_l$, we remove the variable.
+2. Now, we find the best of the remaining variables, and add it if the p-value is smaller than $\alpha_e.$  If we add it, we also check to see if the first variable can be dropped, by calculating the p-value associated with it (which is different from the first time, because now there are two variables in the model).
+If its p-value is greater than $\alpha_l,$ we remove the variable.
 3. We continue with this process until there are no more variables that meet either requirements.
 In many situations, this will help us from stopping at a less than desirable model.

 How do you choose the $\alpha$ values?
 If you set $\alpha_e$ to be very small, you might walk away with no variables in your model, or at least not many.
 If you set it to be large, you will wander around for a while, which is a good thing, because you will explore more models, but you may end up with variables in your model that aren't necessary.